syedmfuad/twilio/README.md

 # twilio

-Script to send text message when operation is complete.
+Simple script to send text message when operation is complete.